slow pace life

 If you run a business in a rural area, you may face limited demand and a smaller customer base.
 It’s crucial to adapt to the local culture and focus on providing exceptional service.

 Building relationships and trust takes time, but it can be worth the effort.
-Word of mouth can become your best form of advertising.
+Word-of-mouth can become your best form of advertising.
 While growth might be slow, loyal customers can sustain your business for the long haul.

 Making It Slower